Last Updated on May 31, 2023 by Dave Schoenbeck

 A respected mentor of mine shocked me by asking: “What are you planning to do with your last 1000 weeks?”
 He was gracious by giving me more of a lifespan than the actuaries would allow, but the question was thought-provoking.
-Setting goals in life is important no matter your age but becomes more urgent when you realize how little time you likely have left.
+Setting goals in life is essential no matter your age but becomes more urgent when you realize how little time you likely have left.

 Achieving Goals in Life and Business

-We all have an idea of the things we’d like to accomplish before we die.
+We all know what we’d like to accomplish before we die.
 Setting goals in life is one thing, but achieving them is another.
 The key is to set the right goals from the beginning to set yourself up for success.
 This goes for long-term life goals as well as business goals.

 Your goals provide a navigational beacon to help you steer your ship.
 However, a goal that’s too general is more like a lofty ambition.
 SMART goals, on the other hand, provide you with a road map that puts you on the right path.

 SMART stands for Specific, Measurable, Achievable, Relevant, and Time-based.
-If you think about these criteria every time you set a goal for yourself, you’ll automatically eliminate many of the roadblocks that keep most people from achieving their goals.
+If you think about these criteria every time you set a goal for yourself, you’ll automatically eliminate many roadblocks that keep most people from achieving their goals.

 For example, if your goal is to climb a mountain, you’re not going to get there without a plan if you want to climb a mountain.
 The goal is measurable: you’ll know when you’ve achieved it.
 But what specific mountain will you climb?
 You can say you want to climb Mt.
 Everest, but the truth is that that goal is probably not achievable unless you’re a very experienced mountain climber or will become one.

 So start smaller.
 Choose a specific mountain that’s achievable for you to climb based on a projection of your ability.
 Then, decide when you’ll make it happen.
-By setting a time-based deadline, you will be spurred to taking the kinds of actions you’ll need to prepare yourself.
+By setting a time-based deadline, you will be spurred to take the necessary actions to prepare yourself.